Scope and Content

 Page 1.
 10 photographs of W H Allen at the ages of: 7, 22, 28, 35, 40 (x2), 48, 49, 53 and 55.

-Page 3 Family '(in posse' - the family are arranged differently and are looking at the camera rather than away from it.
+Page 3 Family '(in posse' - the family are arranged differently and include the addition of two prospective daughters-in-law.
+They are looking at the camera rather than away from it.
 They are identified by Kenneth Allen as:

 Back row: Francis Allen, Harold Allen, Melville Allen (b1891), Lulu [Louise] Allen, Richard Allen, George Allen, Percy Crowe, Arthur Longhurst, Rupert Allen, Glendower Allen.

-Front row: Beatrice 'Bee' Allen, Hilda Allen, Mona Allen (Muriel b 1893), Ger [Geraldine Allen wife of Richard Allen], Eileen Allen (b 1897), William Henry Allen, Doreen Crowe, Cissie [Annie] Crowe, Hugh Crowe, Maimee [Madeline Longhurst nee Allen] with Cynthia (b 1901) on her knee, Gladys [possibly Hill later to marry Rupert].
+Front row: Beatrice 'Bee' Allen, Hilda Allen (m Harold 20 Oct 1903), Mona Allen (Muriel b 1893), Ger [Geraldine Allen wife of Richard Allen], Eileen Allen (b 1897), William Henry Allen, Doreen Crowe, Cissie [Annie] Crowe, Hugh Crowe, Maimee [Madeline Longhurst nee Allen] with Cynthia (b 1901) on her knee, Gladys [possibly Gladys Hill who was to marry Rupert Allen in 1913, rather than W H Allen's daughter from his second marriage].

 Page 4.
 'Sons and Daughters' [Francis, Rupert, Bee, Richard, Glendower, Lulu, George, Harold, Annie, WHA, Maimee formerly arranged in front of windows to the side of the house].